 You may want to

-Review Collection Procedures for Taxpayers Filing and/or Paying Late for what happens when you don't file a tax return:
+Review Collection Procedures for Taxpayers Filing and/or Paying Late for what happens when you don’t file a tax return.

 Review your records and make sure you filed all your prior returns.
 Get copies of prior year tax returns and products.

 Check to see that you have enough money withheld from your paycheck to pay your taxes.
 The IRS withholding calculator can help.

 Learn more about your payment options if you owe additional taxes on your return.